ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-05-02-why-understanding-not-just-generating-code-still-matters.md

 - The importance of avoiding using `datetime.now()` and replacing it with `timezone.now()` to avoid naive datetime.
 - And so much more!

-I know, actually, you already know all of these things, and that's okay, but for me, a newbie in Python and Django, all of it was new.
+I know you, Python developer, already know all of these things, but for me, a newbie in Python and Django, all of it was new.

 I spent two days making this small app, and it was really fun for me.
 I didn't use AI for coding, but I used AI just as a senior consultant, where I validated my plan about how to develop my flash cards app, and asked questions about the Python way to develop software.

+Maybe you think this funny. but during development, I through to create some "interfaces" and make an abstraction until I discover the duck type.

 If you're feeling curious, [here is the repository][django-flash-cards] with the source code.